Computer Science

 The faculty's Industrial Liaison Office matches every student with an industrial mentor and assists with internships and industry placements.

 On my course there are a few special moments where something really clicks and suddenly I feel like I'm completely in my element.
 I love being in this city.
-Different parts have very different vibes but all within walking distance – it makes it feel more like a home.
+Different parts have very different vibes but all within walking distance - it makes it feel like home.

 Catt, BSc Mathematics and Computer Science